Elements of the immune system: cytokines and co.

 - Induces 1α-hydroxylase in macrophages

-- Converts 25(OH) vitamin D3 to 1,25(OH)2 vitamin D3 without product inhibition of 1α-hydroxylase
+- Converts 25(OH) vitamin D3 into 1,25(OH)2 vitamin D3 without product inhibition of 1α-hydroxylase

-- Tau Interferon
+- Tau interferon

 1.2.4.
 Chemokines